Freedom of religion in Iran: Baháʼís

-The Government continued to imprison and detain Baháʼís based on their religious beliefs.
 Manuchehr Khulusi was arrested in June 1999 while visiting fellow Baháʼís in the town of Birjand, and was imprisoned until his release in May 2000.
 During his imprisonment, Khulusi was interrogated, beaten, held in solitary confinement, and denied access to his lawyer.
 The charges brought against him remain unknown, but they were believed to be related to his faith.
 The Islamic Revolutionary Court in Mashhad held a 2-day trial in September 1999 and sentenced Khulusi to death in February 2000.
-Despite Khulusi's release, it is unclear if the conviction and death sentence against him still stand.
+He was released the following year.